 Dark tourism is on the rise.
-Travellers of all sorts are now flocking to former war and disaster zones more than ever.
-In all my years of travelling so far, I visited my fair share of ‘dark’ places too.
-Among them a modest list of museums telling some of the most tragic stories of our modern times.
+Former war and disaster zones are seeing a rise in popularity among adventure travellers.
+To be frank, that includes myself.
+In all my years of travelling so far, I visited a wide range of troubled places around the world.
+But for those not willing to risk it all, here is a much saver list of ‘dark’ museums telling some of the most tragic stories of our modern times.

-Though I must admit I am not a big fan of visiting museums in general, I do have a weak spot for museums telling about conflicts and troubled history.
-It helps me to better understand the world we live in and to ultimately become a better person.
+Despite not being a huge fan of museums in general, I do have a weak spot for those telling about conflicts and troubled history.
+Going to these places helps me to better understand the world we live in and to ultimately become a better person.
 For this reason I think it is worth the harrowing and, at times, distressing visitor experience.

 And so it happens that I can share with you this list of 10 must-visit museums that I can all personally recommend by experience.